jonkpirateboy/shazall/README.md

 Choose `Finish`

-Go to `Reboot > Yes` and select `Yes`

-After the reboot, SSH back into your Raspberry Pi and run the following commands to install stuff we need:
+Now, run the following commands to install stuff we need:

 ```
 sudo apt-get update